MF International Summer School

-Experience a week of reflection set against Oslo’s endless summer nights, where the pulse of the city meets the calm of forests, fjords, and wide-open skies.
+Experience a week of reflection set against Oslo’s endless summer nights, where the pulse of the city meets the calm of nature, the sea, and wide-open skies.
 Whether you’re drawn to cultural life or quiet moments in nature, Oslo offers both within easy reach.
 Join us for an inspiring summer where reflection, community, and the beauty of Norway come together.

 Questions?